securityguide/securityguide/pages/webappsec/checklists/generic.md

 ## Configuration

-* TLS is required in production
+### TLS is required in production
-* Secrets are stored in the environment
+### Secrets are stored in the environment

-* Anti-CSRF is enabled
+### Anti-CSRF is enabled

+When a web browser submits a HTTP request, it dutifully includes all matching cookies, regardless of what web page the request came from.
+Without CSRF protection, a nefarious page can get your browser to make requests to a protected site while authenticated as you.

+Remember:

+* Idempotent HTTP GET: You must remember to make all GET actions idempotent (does not change the data).
+This is because the Rails anti-CSRF only applies to HTTP POST.
+* Images are not protected: Images and other assets are not protected by the Rails anti-CSRF or the same-origin policy.
+If you have images with sensitive information, then you need an additional system to prevent a third party site from stealing these images.
+* If the application has a XSS vulnerability, then CSRF is also defeated.

 ## Cookies and sessions